swrlly/vrelay/README.md

 # vrelay

 A man-in-the-middle proxy server for the Realm of the Mad God (RotMG) private server Valor.
-Features packet editing/hooking, a framework to write custom plugins, and many QoL plugins such as autonexus.
+Features packet editing/hooking, a framework to write custom plugins, and many QoL plugins such as predictive autonexus.

+For any questions, join the discord: https://discord.gg/nfmQYtUaGS

 **Updated for Valor version 3.2.4.**